hackersanddesigners/momentary-zine/README.md

   * Go to _Cut Options_ and set both to **Partial cut**
   * Go o _Output Options_ and select page type: **Fixed length**

+  See STAR software manual for full explanation of options (file comes with driver).

 ### Browse to (Only works in Chrome):

-  Make sure the server is running by running the command _sudo ./server.sh_ from the location of the _momentary-zine-master_ folder
+  Make sure the server is running by running the command ```sudo ./server.sh``` from the location of the _momentary-zine-master_ folder

   Now browse to the interface by putting this url in your Chrome browser